-Markus has advised and represented clients in more than 20 international arbitration cases involving mostly Post-M&A disputes as well as disputes arising from license and distribution agreements (in particular in the pharmaceutical industry).
+Markus has advised and represented clients in more than 35 international arbitration cases with a focus on post-M&A disputes as well as disputes arising from license and distribution agreements (in particular in the pharmaceutical industry).
 Moreover, Markus has experience in handling complex and fact-driven construction disputes involving the construction of power plants or petro-chemical plants.

-Markus regularly works for clients from Asia and has a particular expertise in arbitration proceedings in the region (e.g. under the HKIAC or CIETAC Rules).
+Markus regularly works with clients from Asia and has a particular focus on arbitration proceedings in the region (e.g. under the HKIAC or CIETAC Rules).

-Given his work background and experience, Markus does not only have a solid grasp of typical issues arising from share purchase, license, or construction agreements.
-But Markus is also adept at dealing with different legal cultures on the side of the client, the counterparty, and the arbitrators.
+Given his work background and experience, Markus has a solid grasp of typical issues arising from share purchase, license, or construction agreements and also adept at dealing with different legal cultures on the side of the client, the counterparty, and the arbitrators.

 Representative Legal Matters